ehoang0106/blog/source/_drafts/gas-prices-tracking.md

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/gas/gas-chart.jpg)

-Since this is a budget project, I use web scraping to gather data from Google instead of paying for their API.
+Since this is a budget project, I use a Python web scraping script to gather data from Google instead of their API.
 It's been 3 months now, and the code is still working great!
-If you're interested in the code, you can access it [here](https://github.com/ehoang0106/gas-price).
+Here is the script [source code](https://github.com/ehoang0106/gas-price).

 *Please note that I specifically track Chevron gas stations because they offer the best quality gas in the city.*

-Here is an example of the bot's response when given a command:
+Below is an example of the bot's response:

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/gas/gas1.png)

-And here is the data stored in my DynamoDB:
+And the data stored in my DynamoDB:

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/gas/db.jpg)

-As promised, I also configured OpenID Connect (OIDC) within my workflows to authenticate with AWS.
+As mentioned in the previous post, I configured OpenID Connect (OIDC) within my workflows to authenticate with AWS.
 OIDC is a secure way to authenticate without exposing tokens or secret access keys.
 Instead, it uses a trusted role directly in AWS, which enhances security and simplifies the authentication process.

-Here's a deeper dive into the setup:
+Below is the steps how I set it up:

-1. **Create an OIDC Provider in AWS**: This allows AWS to trust the identity provider (in this case, GitHub Actions).
+1. **Create an OIDC Provider in AWS**: This allows AWS to trust the identity provider, in this case, GitHub Actions.
 2. **Define a Role in AWS**: Create a role that can be assumed by the OIDC provider.
 This role will have the necessary permissions for your workflow.
 3. **Configure GitHub Actions**: Update GitHub Actions workflow to request a JSON Web Token (JWT) from the OIDC provider and use it to assume the role in AWS.